 Hate crimes against lesbian, gay, bisexual and transgender (LGBT) people are motivated by a bias based on a person's sexual orientation or gender identity.
 In some instances, LGBT people have been portrayed by the media and politicians as a threatening and inferior group, posing a danger to public health and "traditional" structures, such as marriage and the family.
 LGBT people continue to experience stigmatization and lack of legal protection from discrimination and hate crime.
-Successive ODIHR annual hate crime reports have included reports of physical assaults and murders, with transgender people being particularly at risk.
+ODIHR's annual reporting on hate crime has included reports of physical assaults and murders, with transgender people being particularly at risk.
 Serious physical assaults carried out by groups, especially around pride parades, are also common features of hate crimes against LGBT people.

 Recording practices vary, with some states recording hate crimes against transgender persons as a separate category and/or including crimes against intersex people within this category.
 The number of NGOs reporting on hate crimes against LGBT has grown markedly in recent years.
 Reports from NGOs to ODIHR suggest that mistrust of authorities, as well as an unwillingness or fear to reveal one's own sexual orientation or gender identity contributes to significant under-reporting of hate crimes targeting this group.

 In her "Third Quarterly Activity Report", the Commissioner for Human Rights of the Council of Europe urged the government of Armenia to take a firm stance in combating incidents of hate crime against LGBT people.

 In its fifth report on Croatia, the European Commission against Racism and Intolerance (ECRI) observed that many cases of hate crime, especially those targeting Serbs, LGBT people and Roma, are only classified as misdemeanours.
 ECRI recommended that the bias motive be incorporated from the very beginning in investigations and training for police officers and judicial officials.